-Climate related transition risks, opportunities and challenges
+Climate related transition risks, opportunities, challenges and processes to mitigate the risks

-Types of transition risks Risks Opportunities Challenges Current and emerging regulations Adhering to existing and new rules and regulations on emissions or climate change mitigations.
-Higher compliance costs (additional costs associated to carbon pricing, taxes imposed on fossil fuels, etc) Failure to comply with new regulations which restrict emissions or promote climate-change adaptation.
-Low carbon footprint operations will significantly reduce the operational costs arising from increasing carbon prices and the dependence on non-renewable fuels.
+Types of transition risks Risks Opportunities Challenges Processes/Measures to Mitigate the Risks Current and emerging regulations Adhering to existing and new rules and regulations on emissions or climate change mitigations.
+Higher compliance costs (additional costs associated with carbon pricing, taxes imposed on fossil fuels, etc) Failure to comply with new regulations which restrict emissions or promote climate-change adaptation.
+Low carbon footprint operations will significantly reduce the operational costs arising from increasing carbon prices and the dependence on nonrenewable fuels.
 Significant investments needed to meet new requirements.
-Technology Innovative technology to optimise efficiency of production.
+Reducing dust emissions at palm oil mills to levels far below DOE requirements.
+New effluent treatment plants to treat waste- water down to the lowest possible industry levels.
+New polishing plant to further reduce the BOD of mill effluent after biogas capture to levels below and beyond current requirements.
+Innovative technologies to optimise production efficiency.
 New processing methods and technology lead to different waste output and environmental impact.
 Increasing costs associated with conventional systems that are energy inefficient.
 New innovative technology and circular economy solutions could bring about efficiency in energy usage and resilience in the use of natural resources.
 High costs associated with the advancement of new technologies to reduce carbon footprints.
 Availability of new proven technologies to continuously reduce carbon footprints.
-Increasing consumer awareness on climate change and expectations to manage climate-related impacts.
+Investments in new steam- and biogas turbines, and solar panels to drastically reduce our consumption of fossil fuels.
+Actuator valves to preserve energy throughout our refineries Increasing consumer awareness on climate change and expectations to manage climate-related impacts.
 Failure to comply with increasing customer expectations and requirements insofar as low carbon products are concerned.
-Benign low footprint could give access to markets and customers with strict carbon emissions regulations and requirements.
+A lower footprint could give access to markets and customers with strict carbon emissions regulations and requirements.
 Reduced pool of compliant suppliers.
 Reduced demand for commodities that fail to meet market expectations.
-Reputational Increased scrutiny from non- governmental organisations (NGOs) and consumers.
+Measuring our GHG footprint for refined palm oil incl. scope 3 emissions yearly, which in turn help our customers calculate their own scope 3 supply chain emissions.
+Reputational Increased scrutiny from non-governmental organisations (NGOs) and consumers.
 Reputational risks as stakeholders are increasingly focusing on the companies' carbon footprint and plan to manage climate risks.
 Improved environmental score and reputation could lead to new opportunities with conscious customers.
 The industry as a whole must raise the bar or all companies risk being painted with the same brush regardless of individual efforts.
+Measuring our GHG footprint yearly through thorough all-encompassing LCA study factoring in both scope 1, 2 and 3 emissions.